Khaled-Mahmmoud/MyCompetitiveProgramming/Math/GCD & LCM & Extended Euclidean Algorithm.md

 {
     int x, y, a = 35, b = 15;
     int g = gcdExtended(abs(a), abs(b), &x, &y);
-    // The above idea still works when a or b or both of them are negative.
-We only need to change the sign of x and y when necessary. if (a < 0) x *= -1;
+    if (a < 0) x *= -1;
     if (b < 0) y *= -1;
     cout<<g<<' '<<x<<' '<<y;  // 5  1  -2